Wednesday, December 31, 2025

 Dinner was a recommendation from my AI travel agent: Tien An Da Lat Pho.
 I feasted on grilled pork and vegetables, discovering a new type of rice paper that was soft and ready-to-eat without water.
 I washed it down with my daily ritual—another Salted Coffee—and walked back to the hotel.

-I had walked 18,000 steps.
-My legs ached.
-My wallet was a little lighter.
+I walked 18,000 steps today.
+My legs are throbbing.
+My wallet is a little lighter.
 But as I fell asleep, I realized I hadn't carried the weight alone.

-Today taught me that vulnerability is a doorway to kindness.
+Today taught me that vulnerability is actually a doorway.
 If I hadn't been struggling with that heavy bag, or freezing at that crosswalk, I never would have met the people who helped me.
-We try so hard to be independent solo travelers, but sometimes, admitting we are stuck is exactly what connects us to the humanity around us.
+We try so hard to be "independent solo travelers," but sometimes, admitting you're stuck is exactly what connects you to people.

 And as for the grapes?
 Mindset is everything.
 You can choose to feel scammed, or you can choose to feel generous.
 One makes you bitter; the other keeps you light.
 And when you’re carrying 20kg up a mountain, you need to be as light as you can be.